ganelson/inform/resources/Documentation/The Recipe Book.md

 	The die is carried by the player.
 After dropping the die: say "It lands with [a random number from 1 to 6] uppermost."
 Understand "roll [something]" as dropping.

 Quick, but not very good.
 Most dice games involve rolling more than one die at a time, to get a more interesting distribution of outcomes: they may also involve special rules applying to doubles, for instance.
 See [Do Pass Go].

+A different sort of randomness is used to play [The Game That Ties You Up In Knots], an implementation of Twister.
+Random moves are generated, with each move being a composite of a limb, such as "right leg", and a colour, such as "blue".
+This also demonstrates how to store quite a complicated set of information about whose limbs are currently where on the mat.

 ### See Also